 Deals

-Bernstein predicts prediction-market M&A wave as platforms integrate
+Bernstein predicts prediction-market M&A wave as platforms consolidate infrastructure

 Why this matters?